wvwwvwwv/scalable-concurrent-containers/README.md

 #### Features

-- Asynchronous and synchronous methods work in tandem.
+- Asynchronous methods for blocking operations.
-- Every blocking method has asynchronous counterpart.
 - Formally verified [EBR](#EBR) implementation.
+- No spin-locks and no busy loops.
 - Zero dependencies on other crates.
-- Zero spin-locks and busy-waiting.
 - [Serde](https://serde.rs) support: `features = ["serde"]`.

 #### Concurrent and Asynchronous Containers